-Pennsylvania is also fast approaching the debut of online sports betting and gambling in the state.
+The debut of online sports betting in Pennsylvania is also fast approaching along with gambling in the state.
 The potential for engaging the entire adult portion of the state is too great to ignore.

 MGM does not have a property in Pennsylvania.
 As such, it is on the outside looking in for licensure by the Pennsylvania Gaming Control Board (PGCB).